BillyBooglyBob/path-finder/README.md

   - Add a filter for weighted nodes (only addable via )

 - Add random maze generation

   - Algorithm given grid size, start and end, generates & returns a solvable maze
   - Visualiser to visualise the returned maze one by one (from top to bottom, from outside to in, e.g.)
     - Update via DOM manipulation
     - Then update the grid state once at the end, so keep track of the grid during DOM manipulation

+- After adding weighted nodes, when visiting them, should keep the weight cell visible but current implementation wipes it with just the visited colour.
+  - Did this by adding an additional div inside the cell, which renders the weight node.

 TODO: